-Relations between Yahoo and Alibaba have soured in recent years with Alibaba founder Jack Ma failing in its attempt to buy out its U.S. partner's stake.
+Relations between Yahoo and Alibaba have soured since Bartz took over, with Alibaba founder Jack Ma failing in an attempt to buy out its U.S. partner's stake.

 The rocky relationship between the companies came to a head in May when it was revealed that Alibaba had abruptly handed Alipay -- one of Alibaba's crown jewels -- to a company controlled by Ma, apparently without Yahoo's knowledge.